rachelproductmanager/DeepLearnWebsite/content/sprinkle-creating-an-e-commerce-brand.md

 To implement this strategy, we built a world-class **website** as well as a small **factory** in Melbourne, invested heavily in **brand design**, **product photography** and **content**, designed custom **packaging** and set up various operational structures to support efficient **manufacturing and fulfilment**.

+The brand grew exponentially month-on-month with loyal customers from all over Australia and over 100 five-star reviews.
+We also worked with a few select stockists in VIC, NSW and QLD and established a growing social media following on IG.

 ## **1.Vision & business model**

 #### **Vision**